adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 - [ ] As a player, long and short resting is functional including toastr notifications

-- [ ] As a player, a previously saved .json character should import the saved data elements
+- [ ] As a player, a previously saved json character should import the saved data elements

 - [ ] As a player, all imported data elements should include unicode and there should be no html entities

-- [ ] As a player, a character export should save all data elements in a .json format
+- [ ] As a player, a character export should save all data elements in a json format

 - [ ] As a player, unicode characters should be saved

 - [ ] As a player, status line is functional and displays weight, inspiration, heathiness, features, spells

-- [x] As a player, navbar footer links to facebook.
+- [x] As a player, navbar footer links to facebook

-- [x] As a player, navbar footer links to twitter.
+- [x] As a player, navbar footer links to twitter

-- [x] As a player, navbar footer links to reddit.
+- [x] As a player, navbar footer links to reddit

-- [x] As a player, navbar footer links to google +.
+- [x] As a player, navbar footer links to google +

-- [x] As a player, navbar footer links to github.
+- [x] As a player, navbar footer links to github

-- [x] As a player, navbar footer links to rss.
+- [x] As a player, navbar footer links to rss

-- [x] As a player, navbar footer links to tiny letter.
+- [x] As a player, navbar footer links to tiny letter

-- [x] As a player, navbar footer links to blog.
+- [x] As a player, navbar footer links to blog

-- [x] As a player, navbar footer links to contact us.
+- [x] As a player, navbar footer links to contact us

-- [x] As a player, navbar footer links to patreon.
+- [x] As a player, navbar footer links to patreon

-- [x] As a player, navbar footer links to ogl.
+- [x] As a player, navbar footer links to ogl

 Calculations